Nargis: Illness and death

 On 2 August 1980, Nargis fell ill during a session of the Rajya Sabha, with the initial cause assumed to be jaundice.
 She was rushed home and admitted to Breach Candy Hospital in Bombay.
 After 15 days of tests, during which her condition kept worsening and she rapidly lost weight, she was diagnosed with pancreatic cancer in 1980 and underwent treatment for the disease at Memorial Sloan-Kettering Cancer Center in New York City.

 Upon her return to India, her condition deteriorated and she was admitted at Breach Candy Hospital.
 Nargis went into a coma on 2 May 1981 after she became seriously ill and died the next day, aged 51.
+Because she feared fire, she wanted to be buried in accordance with the Muslim customs.
+Her body was carried on a bier according to Hindu customs.
+Sunil and Sanjay offered Namaz along with other mourners.
 She was buried at Bada Qabrastan Mumbai.
+Before her death, she had made it clear to Sunil that she wanted to be buried next to her late mother.
 On 7 May 1981, at the premiere of her son's debut film Rocky, one seat was kept vacant for her.

 One year after her death, the Nargis Dutt Memorial Cancer Foundation was established by Sunil Dutt in her memory.
 Although Nargis' death is attributed to pancreatic cancer, her daughter, Namrata Dutt Kumar, claimed her mother had successfully fought the cancer but died from a urinary tract infection.
 Nargis's son, Sanjay Dutt, added that her lowered immunity levels made her susceptible to the infection.

+Public image

+Nargis is regarded as one of the greatest and finest actress of Indian cinema.
+Rediff.com placed her in its "Bollywood's Best Actresses of all time" list, and later in 2011, listed her as the greatest actress of all time, stating: "An actress with range, style, grace and an incredibly warm screen presence, Nargis is truly a leading lady to celebrate."
+In 2022, she was placed in Outlook India's "75 Best Bollywood Actresses" list.
+One of the highest paid actress of the 1950s, Nargis appeared in Box Office India's "Top Actresses" list from 1948 to 1957, and topped the list for eight years (1951–1957).
+Box Office India later named her as the "Best Actress" of the 1950–1959 period.

+Nargis's sarees were a major style statement in the 1950s.
+In 2013, an Eastern Eye poll named her as the sixth greatest Bollywood star of all time.
+Yahoo! placed her 3rd in its "Ten most iconic beauties of Hindi cinema" list, In 2000, she was honoured with "Best Actress of the Millennium" by Hero Honda and film magazine Stardust. and was listed in the 25 greatest Asian actors in history by CNN in 2010.
+In 2021, Time Out placed her 2nd in its "Ten best Bollywood actresses" list.
+Her films Awaara and Mother India were voted some of the greatest films ever made in polls by British Film Institute and News18.